Driver Training 2014

 Base 4 is equipped with numerous grassed campsites situated under indigenous trees at the bottom of the valley in close proximity to the lapa.
 Rustic ablution facilities with hot and cold running water are located near the campsite.
 220 volt electrical power points are also available (a caravan type adapter is required).

 You may split your training over weekends that suit you, e.g. attend the Saturday session one month and the Sunday session in a following month, however, in order to minimise administration load and confusion if training is split, the applicable course fee will be payable in full up front, but the club certificate will only be issued on completion of the full course.
 The onus is on YOU to notify the club and arrange attendance on the second day of training.
-(Don't just pitch up, you will be turned away.
-In terms of the Service Level Agreements in place, we need to provide the assessor and moderator with ALL attendees' details in advance).
+(Don't just pitch up, you will be turned away).

 As a rule, the courses are held on the last weekend of each month.
 Check the driver training dates here.